wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 someone full-time at DockYard to take ownership of our design.
 Likewise Dobot was also looking for a lead engineer.
-It would be funny if it wasn't so stupid that we were literally sharing the same office, worked on several projects, and were still looking for one another.
+It would be funny if it wasn't so stupid that we were literally sharing the same office, worked together on several projects, and were still looking for one another.
 Steve and I grabbed drinks and I laid it out: let's do this.
 He agreed and we brought Steve on as our Creative Director and a partner.
 Logan came on as a lead illustrator.
 It is the best move we've made to date.
 Steve and Logan quickly took